Prodigi-Group/kite-web-app-sdk/README.md

 Generates a line item with default values.

 - `variantName` defaults to `cover` if not set.
+- `id` defaults to a random UUID if not set.

 ```js
 const lineItem = KiteWebAppSdk.initaliseLineItem(